hvlucas/laravel-logger/README.md

 None as of yet

 ## # Development
-If you have any ideas to contribute or bug fixes in mind, feel free to fork the repo and create a PR for my to take a look
+If you have any ideas to contribute or bug fixes in mind:
+  - Fork the repo
+  - Create a PR for me to take a look